labstack/cookbook/website/content/install-docker-macos.md

 ## Step 2: Start Docker Engine

-Search for `Docker.app` and open it
+Search for "Docker.app" and open it

 ## Step 3: Verify installation